Ecotrust/forestplanner/docs/user_inventory/user_inventory.md

  EC  |    4

 It's important to note that the forest planner assumes only **one site class** per condition per variant.
-Technically you *can* import the same data run under multiple site classes but it is to be avoided and will yield innacurate scenario results.
+From a database constraint perspective, you're allowed to import the same plot data run under multiple site classes but it is to be avoided and will yield inaccurate scenario results.

 With the configuration set, we can run the GYB batch:

+    cd growth-yield-batch/projects/userinventory_test
-    export NUMCORES=`sysctl -n hw.ncpu`
+    export PATH=/Users/mperry/projects/forestplanner/growth-yield-batch/scripts:$PATH

     build_keys.py
-    batch_fvs.py --cores $NUMCORES
+    batch_fvs.py --cores 4

 As the batch is running, cd to the same directory and run `status_fvs.sh` to check the progress.
 Open the resulting data.db and run some queries to ensure data quality control.

+## Reminder: ensure unique condids

+If you're run the growth and yield modeling with native, user-defined plot ids, you'll need to convert them to forest planner condids before importing.
+This applies to both the growth and yield data *and* the spatial data.

+To update the condids in the GYB output, you can make a copy of the database and alter the column with sqlite SQL query:

+    UPDATE trees_fvsaggregate SET cond = cond + 1019000

+The spatial data must be updated in a similar manner, resulting in a `condid` column with the same id scheme.

 ## Import into Forest Planner database
 Import the growth and yield results into the forest planner database using the `import_gyb` command.